NTIA/itm/CONTRIBUTING.md

 build and deploy the documentation using GitHub Pages.
 This action will ensure that any new code has been accompanied by Doxygen-formatted documentation.
-Code will not be merged until and unless it is completely documented using Doxygen, and the GitHub action succesfully generates the documentation site.
+Code will not be merged until and unless it is completely documented using Doxygen, and the GitHub action successfully generates the documentation site.
 Below is an example showing the expected documentation formats.

 ```cpp